How To Become A Minimalist In 30 Days

 - Duplicates

-- Things that you didn’t use in the last 6 months (or more)
+- Things that you didn’t use in the last 6+ months

 - Broken things